Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

-The quantum analog may be obtained if the velocity role is played by the average momentum of hadrons while the derivative is substituted by the corresponding relative momentum, as implied by the uncertainty principle (or just a Fourier transform).
-Such a relation between coordinate and momentum spaces is, in fact, similar to the approach of M.~Polyakov which allowed him to establish the relation between classical pressure and quantum matrix elements.
+{The quantum analog may be obtained if the velocity role is played by the average momentum of hadrons while the derivative is substituted by the their relative momentum $\Delta$, as implied by the Fourier transform.}

 It is instructive to consider the production of $\pi \eta$ pairs with exotic quantum numbers $J^{PC} = 1^{-+}$~\cite{Teryaev:2022pke,Song:2025zwl}: